apptools-lab/AppWorks/extensions/iceworks-ui-builder/README.md

 ### Activate

 1. Open vscode command palette  by `Ctrl+Shift+P` or `⇧⌘P` .
-2. In the command palette, type 'Iceworks: Generate page' and click on the selected item or press enter on the keyboard to evoke page-builder extension.
+2. In the command palette, type `Iceworks: Generate page` and click on the selected item or press enter on the keyboard to evoke page-builder extension.

 ### Usage